Kotlin/kotlin-spec/docs/src/md/kotlin.core/builtins.md

 `public operator fun compareTo(other: T): Int`

-This function is used to implement [comparison operators][Comparison expressions] through [overloadable operator convention][Overloadable operators] for standard library classes.
+This function is used to implement [comparison operators][Comparison expressions] through [overloadable operator convention][Operator overloading] for standard library classes.

 > Note: a type is not required to be a subtype of `kotlin.Comparable` in order to implement total ordering operations